 The symbols in the left column are usually visible in colors, depending on the device being used by the viewer.
 The symbols in the right column are usually visible as black and white.

-Enhancing Your LinkedIn Headline, About, Experience, Education, and Posts
+Enhancing Your LinkedIn Headline, About, Experience, Education, and Posts with Symbols

 Make your LinkedIn Profile more distinctive by choosing and using a few of these symbols.
 They can attract interest and direct attention to your biggest accomplishments.